People on the move. Data from around the world.

 internally displaced people

 People who have abandoned their country and received international protection in another state.
-They represent 33% of the total.
+They are 2.9 million more than in 2016, the biggest increase ever seen in a single year.

 People who have fled their own country and requested international protection in another country but have yet to receive an answer.
-They represent 5%.
+Roughly half of these people are in developing regions.

 No country recognises their nationality.
 They are spread around 77 countries.